 Pursuant to the Trust Agreement, the Trust pays an annual administrative fee of \$200,000 to the Trustee.
-During the year ended December 31, 2016, the Trustee received \$201,032 in administrative fees and reimbursable expenses from the Trust.
-During the years ended December 31, 2015 and 2014, the Trustee received \$200,100 each year in administrative fees and reimbursable expenses from the Trust.
+During the year ended December 31, 2017, the Trustee received \$200,997 in administrative fees and reimbursable expenses from the Trust.
+During the years ended December 31, 2016 and 2015, the Trustee received \$201,032 and \$200,100, respectively, in administrative fees and reimbursable expenses from the Trust.
 The Trust does not have any executive officers, directors or employees.
 The Trust does not have a board of directors, and it does not have a compensation committee.